rgknp/AIDayLabs/lab03.1-tdsp_and_aml/0_README.md

 The Orange Telecom company in France is one of the largest operators of mobile and internet services in Europe and Africa and a global leader in corporate telecommunication services.
 They have 256 million customers worldwide.
 They have significant coverage in France, Spain, Belgium, Poland, Romania, Slovakia Moldova, and a large presence Africa and the Middle East.
 Customer Churn is always an issue in any company.
 Orange would like to predict the propensity of customers to switch provider (churn), buy new products or services (appetency), or buy upgrades or add-ons proposed to them to make the sale more profitable (up-selling).
 For this effort, they think churn is the first thing they would like to focus on.

-To create a solution, you will use the Azure Machine Learning Services (AMLS) and the Azure Machine Learning Services Workbench (WB) in this lab.
+To create a solution, you will use the Azure Machine Learning Services (AMLS) and the Azure Machine Learning Services in this lab.
 The general configuration for working with Azure Machine Learning has these components:

 ![Azure Machine Learning Components](resources/docs/images/aml-architecture.png)

-### Lab: Set up a generic TDSP Structure using the Azure Machine Learning Workbench
+### Lab: Set up a generic TDSP Structure using the Azure Machine Learning

-In this section you'll set up your project's structure, conforming to the Team Data Science Process, using the Azure Machine Learning Workbench.
+In this section you'll set up your project's structure, conforming to the Team Data Science Process, using the Azure Machine Learning.
 - [ ] [Open this link](https://docs.microsoft.com/en-us/azure/machine-learning/preview/how-to-use-tdsp-in-azure-ml), read from the top and complete the steps there.
 Do not complete the steps marked **"Next Steps"**.
 - [ ] [Review this link](https://github.com/Azure/Azure-TDSP-ProjectTemplate) and verify that you have the structure shown in the directory you specified.
 You will use this structure throughout this lab.